Elvi3n/NL-Government-Department-Selenium-Web-Scraper/README.md

-# NL Government Department Web Scraper | Python & Selenium
+# GLOCAL NL Government Department Web Scraper | Python & Selenium

 This project is a Python automation script that uses Selenium to scrape department information from the Government of Newfoundland and Labrador website.